 (5) The CEO may require any information provided with an application to be verified by statutory declaration.

-[236.
-Has not come into operation 2.]
+236. Requirement to grant net loss payment

+The CEO must, by notice in writing, grant an application for a net loss payment in relation to taxi plates if —

+(a) the applicant, or if a joint application, each applicant, is an eligible former owner of the taxi plates; and

+(b) no other application for a net loss payment in relation to the taxi plates has been granted to the eligible former owner.

 237. Amount of net loss payment: taxi plates purchased on or after 1 January 2016 and sold before 2 November 2017

 (1) This section applies to determine a net loss payment in relation to taxi plates purchased on or after 1 January 2016 and sold before 2 November 2017.